 This seems to be a season of city walks.
 This Sunday I had the opportunity to go for the Ulsoor walk organized by INTACH.
 INTACH is in the process of organizing ‘Parichay’ series of walks.
 This was the third walk in that series.
 The idea is to make people aware of the rich culture and heritage that is scattered around us.
 Both in terms of built heritage and living heritage.

 Here is an excerpt from the invitation mail for the walk:

 The Ulsoor walk started from Someshwara temple, which is one of Bangalore’s oldest temples.
 It dates back to the Chola period with several additions made during the Vijayanagar period by the founder of Bangalore, Kempegowda.
 The interesting thing is you can see the architectural elements from both these periods quite clearly in the temple.
 Ulsoor is, of course, one of Bangalore’s oldest settlements.

 INTACH team also introduced to the various carving and motifs on the temple walls and shared the stories behind a lot of them.
 They told us how to identify the insignias of the Kempegowdas.
 Which would typically tell that the construction had an association with the Kempegowdas, either by way of building it or patronizing it?
 They shared a story which indicates that the temple was built way before the actual settlement happened around it.
 It is associated with Markandeya (not sure of the name though) Rishi, who was doing his Tapasya and Lord Shiva instructed him to construct a temple at that spot.

 There was a festival going on in the temple premises and there were celebrations with music and dance.
 Another interesting but intriguing thing that we saw was piercing of tongue by some of the dancers of the festival.
 There were small dagger-like objects that they held in the middle of their tongue.
 Which forced them to have their tongue stuck out all the while.
-And these people, including few old women, were dancing while holding their dagger pierced tongues out.
+And these people, including a few old women, were dancing while holding their dagger pierced tongues out.